conan-io/docs/reference/tools.rst

     This context manager tool has no effect if used in a platform different from Windows.

-This is a context manager that allows to append to the environment all the variables set by the :ref:`vcvars_dict`.
+This is a context manager that allows to append to the environment all the variables set by the :ref:`tools_vcvars_dict`.
 You can replace
 :ref:`tools_vcvars_command` and use this context manager to get a cleaner way to activate the Visual Studio environment:

 .. code-block:: python